top of page

 Reproduction & Dispersal

 Only reproduces by seed.
-Burs are moved by wildlife, range animal, pets, and human activity.
+Burs are moved by wildlife, range animals, pets, and human activity.

 Seeds